 For many people, living in a single-family home is the ideal.
 Especially if this is what you’re used to, you might be reluctant to look at a home where you have shared walls or common space used by others.
 But if you’re looking for a home that you can live in well into your twilight years, you may want to reconsider a single-family home.

 According to Nolo.com, living in an apartment, townhome, condo, or assisted living community could give you the space and freedom you want as you age without putting too many responsibilities on you for the upkeep of the property.
-With things like landscaping, larger maintenance tasks, and other chores automatically taken care of by the property managers or homeowners associations, you won’t have to worry about things like mowing the lawn or getting snow off of the roof.
+With things like landscaping, larger maintenance tasks, and other chores automatically taken care of by the property managers or homeowners associations, you won’t have to worry about things like mowing the lawn or getting snow off of the roof or hire a home care professional with experience working in elderly care.

 Find A Home With No Steps